Elfen Lied: Anime

+The series was released on Blu-ray in Japan on December 19, 2012.

-The anime was licensed by ADV Films in the US in 2004 and was released on DVD in 2005.
-ADV Films said the series was one of their bestselling and "most notorious" releases of 2005.
-During the Anime Boston 2006 (May 26–28) convention, ADV Films also announced the distribution rights of the OVA for release in the United States.
+The anime was licensed by ADV Films in the United States in 2004 and released on DVD in 2005.
+ADV said the series was one of their bestselling and "most notorious" releases of 2005.
+During the Anime Boston 2006 convention, ADV announced the distribution rights of the OVA in the United States.
 However, the OVA was never released on television and was not included with the box set released by ADV Films in November 2006 or in the "Complete Collection" DVDs released in June 2009 and December 2011.
-When ADV Films divided their assets, Elfen Lied was remained with them and in-print.
-A Blu-ray Disc box set (as well as a new DVD set) was released on September 3, 2013, by ADV and Section23 Films, making it the only Blu-ray release under the ADV brand, and contains the never-before released OVA.
+When ADV divided their assets, Elfen Lied remained with them and in-print.
+A Blu-ray box set (as well as a new DVD set) was released on September 3, 2013, by ADV and Section23 Films, making it the only Blu-ray release under the ADV brand, and contains the previously released OVA.
 In Australia, the series was licensed by Madman Entertainment.

-The series was aired in the United Kingdom on Propeller TV (Sky) as part of Anime Network's short-lived launch in the United Kingdom.
-The series was aired uncut despite stricter censorship standard imposed by OFCOM on UK cable TV.
-The Anime Network is streaming the series On Demand in English, German, and French.
-The DVD box set released by ADV Films confirms that the series has a rating of TV-MA SV; the Canadian rating is 14A.
+The series aired in the United Kingdom on Propeller TV (Sky) as part of Anime Network's short-lived launch in the United Kingdom.
+The series also aired uncut despite a stricter censorship standard imposed by OFCOM on UK cable TV.
+The Anime Network is streaming the series On Demand in English, German and French.
+The ADV DVD box set confirms a rating of TV-MA SV; the Canadian rating is 14A.

-In a post to the now defunct official Adult Swim message board in April 2006, Adult Swim programming director Kim Manning revealed that despite the series' high level of controversial content, the network actually inquired into the possibility of airing the series, as Manning was an avid fan herself and watched the entire series in one sitting.
+In a post to the now defunct official Adult Swim message board in April 2006, programming director Kim Manning revealed that despite the series' high level of controversial content, the network inquired into the possibility of airing, as Manning was an avid fan herself and watched the entire series in one sitting.
 However, the channel's Broadcast Standards and Practices department would have required the series to be so extensively edited ("it would have been cut to shreds", she described in the post) in order to air that it would have been "unintelligible".
-Ultimately, Adult Swim decided not to air it to preserve and respect the original quality of the series.
+Ultimately, Adult Swim decided not to air it to preserve and respect the series' original quality.